 Author of Startup Rising: The Entrepreneurial Revolution Remaking the Middle East

 In a time when refugees are frequently debated in the news as a problem, it is easy to forget the hardship they had been through.
 Having escaped destruction, traumas, and even death, they arrive at their host countries with determination to make the most of their new home, and many have gone on to achieve their ambition in becoming entrepreneurs.

-This report, Entrepreneurship in Exile, is built on data from a study examining hundred Syrian refugees entrepreneurs’ views and experiences to spot the light on them, the challenges it faces, the potential it has and the uncertain future that lies ahead.
+This report, Entrepreneurship in Exile, is built on data from a study examining a hundred Syrian refugee entrepreneurs’ views and experiences to spot the light on them, the challenges it faces, the potential it has, and the uncertain future that lies ahead.
 It provides a stark reminder that, given the right circumstances, refugees can contribute to the local society and economy of the host country.